What Are Customer Service Standards?

 Invest in your employees’ training

-55% of agents who took part in the Salesforce’s research said they need better training to perform their tasks well.
+55% of agents who took part in Salesforce’s research said they need better training to perform their tasks well.
 It isn’t surprising because remote work made the training and onboarding process more difficult.
 Businesses understand that as well.
 79% of decision-makers make significant investments in agent training.
 Moreover, the number of service professionals with access to on-demand training increased from 54 % in 2018 to 61% in 2020.

 Leverage technologies (call monitoring and reporting)

 Aside from self-service options, call center software gives you other tools to improve your customer service such as call monitoring and reporting.
-You can monitor the quality of your agents’ calls in real-time by using three call monitoring modes (call center barging, hidden mode, call whispering).
+You can monitor the quality of your agents’ calls in real time by using three call monitoring modes (call center barging, hidden mode, call whispering).
 It is also possible to listen to recorded calls and assess them using scoring cards with desired parameters.
 You can also leave comments on what your employee has to improve.

 Call center reporting is another tool that gives you detailed statistics on your agents’ performance.
-With Voiptime Cloud reporting software, you can easily create reports that allow you to see the number of incoming calls, time spent by a caller on the IVR and in a call queue before reaching the agent, the call processing time by the agent, service level and other metrics.
+With Voiptime Cloud call center reporting software, you can easily create reports that allow you to see the number of incoming calls, time spent by a caller on the IVR and in a call queue before reaching the agent, the call processing time by the agent, service level, and other metrics.
 Having this bunch of data, you will be able to see the whole picture and make more informed decisions.